VCityTeam/UD-SV/Vocabulary/Readme.md

 A conceptualization is an abstraction of a real-world concept, expressed by a vocabulary.
 [What is an ontology?
 [Guarnio 2009]](https://link.springer.com/chapter/10.1007/978-3-540-92673-3_0)

 ### Formalization
-Formal under the context of ontologies refers to the "rigour" and "specificity" used to express [conceptualizations](#conceptualization)
+A formal ontology is an ontology specified by a formal language such as a [description logic](#Description-Logic).

 Different languages approach formalization differently.
-Ontologies use very formal descriptions (like [description logics](#Description-Logic))
+Formal under the context of language refers to the "rigour" and "specificity" used to express [conceptualizations](#conceptualization).
+More formal languages are generally more [expressive](#expressivity) than informal languages.

 ![formal/informal examples](./Pictures/formal-informal.png)

 Source: [What is an ontology?
 [Guarnio 2009]](https://link.springer.com/chapter/10.1007/978-3-540-92673-3_0)

-Formal languages are generally more [expressive](#expressivity) than informal languages.

 ### Network of Ontologies
 Otherwise refered to as an _ontology network_.
 This is a collection of interlinked ontologies.
 This is often implemented in systems which require supporting knowledge from different domains of information.